 The university is required to collect this information to be compliant with Federal Title IV requirements on federal aid.
 As part of our responsibility for awarding federal financial aid, we are required to track that a student has begun attending or participating in a class.

 What is considered participation?

-Academic attendance and academically-related acitivty includes but is not limited to:
+Academic engagement and active participation by a student in an instructional activity includes but is not limited to:

-3. Submitting an academic assignment or exam (in person, email, or Carmen)
+Submitting an academic assignment (in person, email, or Carmen)

-4. Attending a study group or special class meeting assigned by the instructor
+Participating in a study group, group project, or online discussion that is assigned by the instructor

 When will the participation roster be available in Faculty Center?

 Participation rosters for the following Summer 2023 classes will be available on Monday, May 8.
 Participation rosters are due from faculty on Tuesday, May 16.
 The first day of classes is Tuesday, May 9 for these sessions.